 How we share your data

 We share your data in the manner and for the purposes described below:

-- Ascential eCommerce companies are part of Ascential Plc.
+- Edge by Ascential companies are part of Ascential Plc.
 We share information within with Ascential-controlled affiliates and subsidiaries, where such disclosure is necessary to provide you with our services or to manage our business.
 It is our legitimate interest to process your personal data for these purposes;

 - with third parties who help manage our business and deliver services.
 These third parties have agreed to confidentiality restrictions and use any personal information we share with them or which they collect on our behalf solely for the purpose of providing the contracted service to us.
 These include: IT service providers, customer relationship management services and marketing automation, solutions and analytics providers;